About Jamea Masjid

 In 1962/63 Preston Muslim Society was formed, the Late Haji Suleman Moreea, General Secretary for PMS with the acting committee hired a hall in Starkie Street, Preston where Jumuah Salaat would take place.

-In 1964, £600 was collected and with this money 24 Gt Avenham Street, Preston was purchased, renovated and started as a Masjid.
-Due to permission not granted by the local council this property was sold and 18 Clarendon Street was purchased, renovated in Jan 1968 for the costs of £2,700.
+In 1964, £600 was collected and with this money 24 Great Avenham Street, Preston was purchased, renovated and started as a Masjid.
+Due to permission not granted by the local council this property was sold and 18 Clarendon Street was purchased (Jamea Masjid), renovated in Jan 1968 for the costs of £2,700.
 This property is still being used today for various activities.

 The first Imam was appointed by Preston Muslim Society in 1967.